 Tala Lee-Turton’s talent has taken her on an incredible journey, from Barnsley to the Bolshoi, moving 2000 miles from her home in Yorkshire to Russia when she was 16.
-In 2016, Tala made history as only the third British female to graduate from the world-famous Bolshoi Ballet Academy in its 245-year-history, and now she’s achieving her career goals as the Creative Producer and Founder of Tala Lee-Turton Productions and freelance professional dancer, having worked with English National Ballet and Astrakhan State Theatre of Opera and Ballet.
+In 2016, Tala made history as only the third British female to graduate from the world-famous Bolshoi Ballet Academy in its then 245-year-history.
+Now she’s achieving her career goals as the Creative Producer and Founder of Tala Lee-Turton Productions and freelance professional dancer, having worked with English National Ballet and Astrakhan State Theatre of Opera and Ballet.